whisthq/technical-interviews/hashtable/README.md

 In this coding challenge, you will be implementing a resizeable hashtable in C. Please fully read this document before starting the challenge.
 The later milestones will depend on the code you write in the first milestone and certain design decisions may make your life harder later.

+Please record your thoughts as you complete this challenge in a new markdown file (don't forget to git add it).
+This is where you will link to external sources you used, discuss the performance of milestone 2 and sketch out your design for milestone 3.

 ## Getting Started

 Git clone this repository, and ```cd``` into the hashtable folder.